mars0i/popco/README.md

 communication of their simulated beliefs depends how those beliefs do or do not fit into analogies.
-For the motivation of this project, an illustration of its use, and the primary documentation of how the software works see the open-access article listed below.
+For the motivation of this project, an illustration of its use, and the primary documentation of how the software works, see the open-access article listed below.

 POPCO is written mainly in Common Lisp, but there are some ancillary programs in NetLogo and R.  I'm currently exploring the suitability of